ibm-cloud-docs/databases-for-elasticsearch/getting-started-old.md

 server.host: "0.0.0.0"
 ```

-The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where the deployment's certificate lives in the Docker container.
+The first setting, `elasticsearch.ssl.certificateAuthorities`, is the location where the Docker will store the Elasticsearch certificate at.
 It gets placed in this location when you first run Docker.
 You can change this to a location of your choice, but the example path is the Kibana’s config directory.
+Make sure that the certificate name (in our example "cert") within the `kibana.yml` and the certificate name file stored in Step1 are having the same name.

 Next, is `elasticsearch.username` and `elasticsearch.password`.
 Use the deployment's admin username and password.
 Be sure that you set the admin password before trying to connect.
-For `elasticsearch.url`, enter the deployment's hostname and port, which is separated by a `:`.
+For `elasticsearch.hosts`, enter the deployment's hostname and port, which is separated by a `:`.

-Lastly, `server.name` is a machine-readable name for the Kibana instance and `server.host` is the host of the backend server where you can connect to Kibana in your web browser.
+Lastly, `server.name` is a machine-readable name for the Kibana instance and `server.hosts` is the host of the backend server where you can connect to Kibana in your web browser.

 These settings are just a simplified example to get started.
 For more infortmation, see [Configure Kibana](https://www.elastic.co/guide/en/kibana/current/settings.html){: external}.